We all read digital copywriting every day. In fact, you’re reading it right now.

 Ernest Hemingway famously said, “The first draft of anything is shit.”

-And do you know what?
-He was right.
+And he was right.

 Never underestimate the power of editing, especially when writing for a digital audience.
 Editing helps to spot errors and ensures that a piece of writing flows – even if it means deleting sections that don’t work.